etchoum9519/KapaTool.update-2.1/README.md

 ## C - Security procedures, Sustainability

-The input file contains three analogous attached workbooks with names resp. „Projects&transaction quantities“, „DATA“(updated SAP lists), and „Time series“.
-These are used to immediately view the working flow and capacities according to the status specified in the input file, their development over time.
+The input file contains three analogous attached workbooks with names resp. „Projects&transaction quantities“, „DATA“ (updated SAP lists), and „Time series“.
+These are used to immediately view the SAP working-flow, available capacities according to the status specified in the input file and their development over time.
 They can only be edited by removing the respective sheet protection using the respective sheet password, and automatically updated by pressing the „REFRESH LIST“- button.

 <p align="center">
   <img width="800" height="300" src="https://github.com/etchoum/capacity-planification-tool/assets/93908331/d1c7aa84-38c4-4e7e-b58e-6ef611a13f7d"